 Old Records: This is the only Boston Church that has preserved its records from the 17th century.

 History Books: THE HISTORY OF THE FIRST BAPTIST CHURCH OF BOSTON, by Nathan Wood, covered the history from 1665 through 1899.
-The book is now available in a Second Edition which brings the history up to date by adding the reminiscences of three still living ministers.
+The book is now available in a Second Edition which brings the history up to date by adding the reminiscences of three still living (at the time of publication) ministers.
 It is available at the church for $25 + $6 shipping & handling fee.

 From its beginning, this congregation has demonstrated an evangelical, ecumenical, racially and culturally integrated spirit and mission-mindedness.
 The First Baptist Church of Boston is affiliated with The American Baptist Churches in the USA and local and regional councils of churches, committed to religious liberty for all people, in a ministry empowered by God's guiding Spirit and the redeeming love of Jesus Christ.
 This church continually covenants together that every person is respected and welcomed here, regardless of circumstances, so that we may learn how God moves in each one's life and also so that we may share the love of God which we experience in our own lives!